My ethnographic study on user behaviour, motivations and social learning in libraries just got published:

 Bilandzic, M., & Foth, M. (2013) Libraries as co-working spaces: understanding user motivations and perceived barriers to social learning.
 Library Hi Tech, 31(2). (eprints)

-The aim of the project described in the paper aimed to inform design strategies for smart space technology to enhance libraries as environments for coworking and informal social learning.
+The aim of the project described in the paper was to inform design strategies for smart space technology to enhance libraries as environments for coworking and informal social learning.
 The focus was on understanding user motivations, behaviour, and activities in the library when there is no programmed agenda.

 Literacy in the 21st century requires a different set of knowledge and skills compared to literacy in the previous century.
 In today’s knowledge economy, core skills include creativity, interdisciplinary thinking, problem solving, and the ability to collaborate with others – skills that cannot be learned easily from books, but rather through learning-by-doing and social interaction.
 Libraries, as facilitators of education and life-long learning, have been challenged to reshape their approaches, services and spaces to meet these changing needs.